Adii-7595/To-Do-React/README.md

 - **Deleting a Task**: Click the "Delete" button to remove the task from the list.
 - **Undoing Done**: Click the "Undo" button to revert the task to its original state.

+## System Design Overview

+### Purpose
+The Todo App is designed to manage tasks efficiently with a user-friendly interface.
+It allows users to add, edit, mark tasks as done, and delete tasks.
+The application is built using React for a dynamic user experience and CSS for styling.

+### Components
+1. **Frontend**:
+   - **React**: Used to build the interactive user interface.
+   - **CSS**: Used for styling the components and ensuring responsiveness.

+2. **Features**:
+   - **Task Management**: Users can perform CRUD operations (Create, Read, Update, Delete) on tasks.
+   - **Responsive Design**: The UI adapts to different screen sizes.

+## Implementation Explanation

+### Frontend (React)

+- **Components**:
+  - **`App.js`**: Integrates `TaskForm`, `TaskList`, and the search functionality.
+Manages state for tasks and search query.
+  - **`TaskForm.jsx`**: Handles task creation with input fields for title and description.
+  - **`TaskList.jsx`**: Displays the list of tasks and passes each task to `TaskItem`.
+  - **`TaskItem.jsx`**: Manages the display of individual tasks and handles actions like editing, deleting, and marking tasks as done.

+- **State Management**:
+  - React's `useState` is used for managing the state of tasks and search queries.
+  - The `completed` state of each task is toggled to apply the strikethrough effect.

+- **URL Parameters for Search**:
+  - **Search Functionality**: Tasks are filtered based on the search query extracted from the URL parameters.
+This ensures that the search results persist across page reloads.

+### Styling (CSS)

+- **Responsiveness**:
+  - Media queries adjust styles for different screen sizes.
+  - Ensures a consistent and accessible user experience on various devices.

 ## Contributing

 Feel free to contribute to this project by submitting issues or pull requests.
 Your feedback and suggestions are welcome!